Vallic/spectre/README.md

 Install as any Drupal 8 contrib theme.
 By default base theme is using CDN version.

-## Subtheme
+## Sub-theme
-Inside folder subthemes exist two examples of subtheme for Spectre.
+Inside folder sub-themes exist two examples of sub-theme for Spectre.
 One with CDN integration, and one with local CSS.
-To use with local CSS you need to download Spectre.css files and put them inside assets/spectre inside your subtheme.
+To use with local CSS you need to download Spectre.css files and put them in folder assets/spectre inside your sub-theme.

-When you build your subtheme you can use libraries-overrides for changing CDN version which is used, or to swap libraries as you needed.
+When you build your sub-theme you can use libraries-overrides for changing CDN version which is used, or to swap libraries as you needed.

 ## Links